Berlin air show to give glimpse of delayed airport

-Attendees include European planemaker Airbus and U.S. rival Boeing, whose civil aircraft arm is returning to Berlin's air show after a hiatus of more than 10 years.
+Over 1,200 exhibitors are expected to attend the world's oldest air and space trade fair, half of them from outside Germany.
+Attendees include European planemaker Airbus and U.S. rival Boeing (BA.N), whose civil aircraft arm is returning to Berlin's air show after a hiatus of more than 10 years.

 Less touted as a deal-making event than the Farnborough or Paris industry showcases, ILA will nonetheless draw a prominent crowd with money to spend.

 AirAsia (AIRA.KL), Asia's largest low-cost carrier, is putting the finishing touches to a deal to buy up to 100 Airbus jets, sources close to the matter said on Friday, although they added an announcement was unlikely in Berlin.

 But as much as the deals, the chatter around the chalets is likely to centre on fears the faltering global economy is finally catching up with the civil aircraft industry.